The adults in our family do all of our work – and most of our recreation – via laptop and phone.

 My 80-year-old mom keeps up with friends and reading via her iPad.

 While we don’t have the latest and greatest video-game systems, technology and especially gaming are a huge part of our lives.
-Is it any surprise that they’re a major part of our teenage daughter’s homeschooling experience as well?
+Is it any surprise that they’re a major part of our teenage son’s homeschooling experience as well?

 We’re not just talking the standard “educational games” here.
 We firmly believe learning happens all the time, and we’ve had chances to discuss all sorts of concepts in popular games like the Assassin’s Creed series, Minecraft, World of Warcraft, and more.
 We also believe in the value of apps for learning, in a traditional educational sense and beyond.